 - There are plenty of genuinely good jokes about video game tropes that don’t make sense, like when they are dropped off in the jungle even though their guide could have clearly just driven them all the way to the statue.
 Still, the plot and action of the Jumanji video game they’re playing doesn’t resemble actual recognizable video games as much as it should.

 - Jack Black playing a teenage girl learning how to use a penis to pee for the first time certainly passes the “Things I’d Never Seen Before in a Movie” test.

 - A Jonas Brother pops up in this movie.
 React however you see fit.

-- Sony spent $90m to make this, and that mid-budget range absolutely shows in the wholly unconvincing finale which sees The Rock frantically racing a motorcycle up the side of a clearly fake mountain.
+- Sony spent $90m to make this, and that mid-budget range shows in the unconvincing finale which sees The Rock frantically racing a motorcycle up the side of a clearly fake mountain.
 But the over-the-top fun makes up for it.
 Plus, the limited budget means there is less action and more time for these characters to simply walk around and talk.